neuroticnerd/shiftleftlogical/sll/res-general.rst

 languages and tools you are using for a project, don't forget that Google/<insert-favorite-search-engine> is your best friend!
-Many languages, libraries, or frameworks also have their own respective forums and/or IRC channels where very knowledgeable people can answer questions you might come across.
+Many languages, libraries, or frameworks also have their own respective forums and/or IRC channels where more knowledgeable people can answer questions you might come across.